cuzrawr/hvbuilder/README.md

-# custom hypervisor initrd+rootfs+kernel builder
+# No root hypervisor initrd+rootfs+kernel builder

 ## project description

-The goal is to automate the creation of hypervisor images for my own needs, currently supporting only Debian 12 & Cloud-hypervisor project (Can be easily extended in the future).
+The goal is to automate the creation of hypervisor images for my own needs without using root, currently supporting only Debian 12 & Cloud-hypervisor project (Can be easily extended in the future).

 The current Proof of Concept (PoC) produces a custom initrd.
 Initrd has badly:-) scripted overlayfs.
 That overlay combinintg tmpfs + rootfs, so you get temporary VM with initial state each time you reboot it.